EchoJulia/EchogramImages.jl/README.md

 # EchogramImages

-Simple echogram displays of arbitrary matrices in Julia.
+Simple echogram images of arbitrary matrices in Julia.

 Works in IJulia or any Julia development environment.